secondlife/dullahan/README.md

 * Integration with JavaScript for automated site testing like [PhantomJS](http://phantomjs.org/) - not there at all yet but that's one of the main plans for the future
 * Web page contents analysis - E.G:
   * Capture images the top 500 web pages and count the top 5 colors in each.
-  * Capture a Google Maps traffic map of your commute for 24 hours and see how miserable the commute is :)
+  * Capture a Google Maps traffic map of your commute for 24 hours and see how miserable you are going to be :)
 * Web page capture to an image or a PDF file
 * Lots more I haven't thought of yet